cosmos/sdk-tutorials/interchain-exchange/tutorial/01-app-design.md

 ## Assumption

-For a pair of tokens you can create an orderbook.
+For any pair of tokens you can create an orderbook.
 The orderbook can be created for the exchange of any tokens between any pair of chains.
+The requirement is to have the `ibcdex` module available.
 There can only be one orderbook for a pair of token at the same time.
 <!-- There is no condition to check for open channels between two chains. -->
 A specific chain cannot mint new of its native token.
 <!-- The module is trustless, there is no condition to check when opening a channel between two chains.
 Any pair of tokens can be exchanged between any pair of chains. -->